Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: The Frobenius functor

 Every $\hat{R}$-module $M$ is filtered in a similar way, giving it the structure of a filtered $\hat{R}$-module as defined in e.g.~\cite[Definition~1.2]{rigid-tilting}.
-In this context valuation isomorphisms and valuation shifts are special cases of filtered isomorphisms and filtration shifts respectively. \end{enumerate} \end{rem}
+In this context valuation isomorphisms and valuation shifts are special cases of filtered isomorphisms and filtration shifts respectively. \item Valuation free modules are analogous to graded free modules.
+Just as a graded module which is free as an ungraded module is not necessarily graded free, a valuation module which is a free module is not necessarily a valuation free module.
+(In fact, from the axioms it is clear that \emph{any} finitely generated valuation module is torsion free and thus free, because $\hat{R}$ is a discrete valuation ring.) \end{enumerate} \end{rem}